jacogrande/worldbuilder/README.md

 # Worldbuilder
-Procedurally generating maps.

-To run the app, use `yarn start`.
+To start generating maps, use `yarn start`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).